de4a-eu/wp5-demo-ui/README.md

 * Create random example messages of all document types
 * Validate arbitrary messages against all supported document types

-A live version can be found at https://de4a-dev-mock.egovlab.eu

 ## Building

 Prerequisites